How To Ski: Ultimate Beginners Guide (10 Easy Steps)

 Sometimes words can only take you so far.
 Here is an 8-minute video walkthrough guiding you into your first parallel turn.

-For a more detailed walkthrough read my 5,000 guide to skiing parallel.
+For a more detailed walkthrough, read my guides to skiing parallel.

 6. Learn How to Hockey Stop